Aniltilanthe/sCool/README.md

 OR

+(4) -P Automatically publish all ports exposed by container and binds them to random port on the host machine
 ```
 #1 Automatically publish all ports exposed by container and binds them to random port on the host machine
 docker container run -P -d aniltilanthe/scool-la-app